alptugan/Slidev_Presentations/2024-2025/week09_cod_207-Interactivity-Sound/pages/assignment.md

 # Assignments

-1. 👀 Check the online repository.
-Choose a design that includes tiling.
+1. Find at least three sound from 90s.
+Fork the in-class code from my account on openProcessing page.
+Or you can create a custom audiovisual app by modfying the example codes that I provided for you in this presentation.
-2. Remake it using P5JS.
+2. Create an interface with different font and colors in design.
+2️⃣0️⃣ PTS
 3. Analyze and write down your steps (Computational Thinking Framework).
-1️⃣0️⃣ PTS
+2️⃣0️⃣ PTS
 4. You must add comments to your sketch.
 1️⃣0️⃣ PTS
-5. You must use nested for loops.
-2️⃣0️⃣ PTS
+5. Use buttons or image buttons 2️⃣0️⃣ PTS
-6. You must use randomness.
-1️⃣0️⃣ PTS
+6. Add volume slider in your app 1️⃣0️⃣ PTS
-7. The sketch must be interactive via keyboard or mouse.
-1️⃣0️⃣ PTS
+7. Tidy up the code 1️⃣0️⃣ PTS
 8. ❗Submit the openprocessing link.
 5️⃣ PTS
 9. ❗Submit the sketch source code as zip file as well.
 5️⃣ PTS